marsdrums/test-tutorial/visual-quality/index.md

 ![](./images/visual-quality_018.png)

-The cube casts a long black shadow that, once again, looks too dark to be belivable.
-Let's try to understand why such a dark shadow doesn't look right.
+The cube casts a long black shadow that, once again, looks somewhat "unnatural".
+Let's try to understand why such a dark shadow doesn't look quite right.

 When a light illuminates a surface, a variety of physical interactions occur between the light (electromagnetic radiation) and the material.
 These interactions determine how we perceive the surface's color, brightness, and overall appearance.
 The light striking the surface can be absorbed, reflected, refracted, or even transmitted, depending on the surface's properties.